CIRCT 23.0.0git

 5manifest, compiles the harness against it, and runs the result.
 The harness

-8underlying wire bytes.
-Reviewers can read the harness directly to see what
+8user-visible round-trip and the underlying wire bytes.
+Reviewers can read the

-9the codegen is contracted to do.
+9harness directly to see what the codegen is contracted to do.

 10